haneeshkapa/comp5130/README.md

 Make sure to replace `your_jwt_secret_here` with a strong, unique secret key.

-### Environment Variables Explanation:

-- `PORT`: The port on which the server will run.
-- `NODE_ENV`: The current environment (development, production, etc.).
-- `MONGODB_URI`: The connection string for your MongoDB database.
-- `JWT_SECRET`: A secret key used to sign JWT tokens.
-- `JWT_EXPIRE`: The expiration time for JWT tokens.
-- `CLIENT_URL`: The URL of your client application (for CORS configuration).

 ## Running the Application

 - To start the server in development mode: